What is the comparison between Legacy Antivirus Protection and Endpoint Detection and Response?

-Although there is some overlap between EDR and legacy antivirus, we know legacy antivirus as the less comprehensive solution of the two.
+Although there is some overlap between EDR and legacy antivirus, we know legacy antivirus is the less comprehensive solution.

 A legacy antivirus solution is a signature-based solution that can only recognise known vulnerabilities, leaving your network open to unknown vulnerabilities.

 Traditional antivirus protection can aid in removing more basic forms of viruses such as worms, trojans, malware, adware and spyware.